RahulKumar-98/osticket-prereqs/README.md

 <p>
-Now we will refresh IIS to update it's PHP registration.
-First we will click on the "osticket-vm" tab on the lefthand side of the IIS Manager to get to the home page.
+Now we will refresh IIS to update its PHP registration.
+First, we will click on the "osticket-vm" tab on the left-hand side of the IIS Manager to get to the home page.
 Once there, we will hit "Stop" and then "Start" to restart the IIS manager.
 </p>
 <br />